haiStoreVersion3/haiStoreV4/README.md

 # The Hai Store

-> This web app is a mock eCommerce store for selling CS:GO skins.
-This app was created to specifically showcase a dynamic resizable webpage for desktop or mobile viewing.
+This web app is a mock eCommerce store for selling CS:GO skins.
+This simple app was created to specifically showcase a dynamic resizable webpage for desktop or mobile viewing with pure HTML5 and CSS3.

 # Images